Back to Documentation

 Frequency Usage

-• CW identification and carrier measurements use the published CW carrier frequency
+• CW identification and carrier measurements use the published competition CW carrier frequency

 This structure ensures repeatable measurements while keeping receiver operation simple and predictable.